icl-utk-edu/heffte/doxygen/installation.md

     * the GPU handles used by MAGMA-CUDA and MAGMA-HIP are not destroyed on time (both backends seem to implement some garbage collection mechanism), thus even an 8GB GPU may run out of memory when using the 12 rank test
+    * running tests in parallel is forced on some systems, e.g., using `CTEST_PARALLEL_LEVEL` such as spack systems, which causes oversubscription of resources most notably GPU RAM but also CPU cores, the work around is to force `Heffte_SEQUENTIAL_TESTING=ON`